Not Commercial: Composition

 The album opens with a "yearning ballad" called "Still", in which the singer sings about an "anguished relationship with a married man".
 The second song, "Sisters of Mercy", was written inspired by the time Cher lived in a Catholic orphanage surrounded by nuns, and its lyrics refer to them as "daughters of hell", "masters of pain" and "a cruel and heartless mob".
 The following track "Runnin'" is described by the singer as her "in a nutshell, isn't it!".
 Fourth track "Born With the Hunger" is one of the two songs not composed by Cher; it was written instead by her friend Shirley Eikhard around the time of the album's recording sessions, and features slide guitar sounds.
 The fifth song, "(The Fall) Kurt's Blues", was based on a poem written after singer Kurt Cobain committed suicide.
 During the song, Cher sings "The good news, if there's any/that you ever lived at all/But our country kills its heroes/we just raise them for the fall".

 The following track "With or Without You" was described as a "simple, soulful ballad" with Cher's "distinctive" timbre, while seventh song "Fit to Fly" was thought to recall "late-'80s, Heart of Stone-era" Cher and lyrically salutes soldiers.
 The eighth track "Disaster Cake" was written by the singer about one of her daughter's former girlfriends.
 "Our Lady of San Francisco", the following track, is about feeling "self-recrimination for thoughtlessly stepping over a homeless woman on a sidewalk".
 The closing song on the album "Classified 1A" was written by Sonny Bono in 1971.
-It is about a dying soldier in Vietnam, but was not released at the time because it was deemed "un-American".
+It is about a dying soldier in Vietnam and was included on UK editions of Cher's eponymous 1971 album but was not released elsewhere because it was deemed "un-American".